sennepsild/PIBOCO-Tool/README.md

 2D PSD Importer preview v1.2.0

-The images used in the Project are in Photoshop file format and might not behave correctly if Photoshop is not installed, but no functionalitty should be affected.
+The images used in the Project are in Photoshop file format and might not behave correctly if Photoshop is not installed, but no functionality should be affected.